theiagen/mycosnp-wdl/README.md

 #### Inputs

-- **reference** optionally takes a presupplied reference clade directory delineated [here](https://github.com/theiagen/mycosnp-wdl/tree/main/data/reference)
+- **reference** optionally takes a presupplied reference clade directory delineated [here](https://github.com/theiagen/mycosnp-wdl/tree/main/data/reference).
-- **ref_fasta** optionally takes a reference FASTA (requires suffix `.fa`) that will be indexed via BWA and generate a reference directory
+- **ref_fasta** optionally takes a reference FASTA (requires suffix `.fa`) that will be indexed via BWA and generate a reference directory.
-- **strain** is passed to output but does not change workflow function
+- **strain** is passed to output but does not change workflow function.

 <div class="searchable-table" markdown="1">